 The examination is incorporated into the notary public application form and must be completed by each applicant.
 All questions on the exam must be answered correctly before an applicant will be appointed a notary public.
 An application may be returned to an applicant for error or incompleteness.

 Each notary public is appointed by the Secretary of the State for a term of five years, beginning on the date of appointment and ending of the last day of the anniversary month five years later.
 The appointment is evidenced by a Certificate of Appointment bearing the notary's name.
 Upon receiving the Certificate of Appointment, and before performing any notarial act, the notary must take an oath of office.
 The appointment and oath of office must be recorded within thirty (30) days of having received the Certificate of Appointment with town clerk in the town in which the notary resides.
-The filing fee for recording the notary's commission and oath is ten dollars ($20.00).
+The filing fee for recording the notary's commission and oath is twenty dollars ($20.00).
 A Name Change or Change of Address must be filed within 30 days of the change to the Secretary of State's Office. ($15.00).